Hepatitis C is a viral infection. It can inflame and damage the liver.

 Ribavirin is tolerated more easily.
 Its main side effect is anemia.

-When either drug is added to the combination of interferon and ribavirin, there is a 30% greater chance of a lasting viral response (like a cure).
+When one of these newer drugs is added to the combination of interferon and ribavirin, there is a better chance of a lasting viral response (like a cure).
 This is known as triple therapy.
 The percentage of a lasting response is less if chronic hepatitis has advanced to cirrhosis.

 Your doctor will recommend hepatitis A and B vaccinations.
 This will reduce the chance that you will have further liver damage.